-Warning: this guide on how to write a blog is long, but I promise it won’t actually take you a year to draft a blog post.
-All of the information in this post will help you write more powerfully and quickly.
+Warning: this guide on how to write a blog is long, but I promise it won’t actually take you a year to write a blog post.
+All of the information here will help you write more powerful blog posts, and some of the information will help you write quicker.

-Have you ever stared at the computer, unsure of what you’re going to write for your blog that day?
+Have you ever stared at the computer, unsure of what you’re going to write for your blog?

 Do you start a week without knowing what will end up on your blog in the next seven days?